 Reinsurance treaties, whether facultative or automatic, may provide for recapture rights on the part of the ceding company.
 Recapture rights permit the ceding company to reassume all or a portion of the risk formerly ceded to the reinsurer after an agreed-upon period of time, generally 10 years, or in some cases due to changes in the financial condition or ratings of the reinsurer.
 Recapture of business previously ceded does not affect premiums ceded prior to the recapture of such business but would reduce premiums in subsequent periods.
 Additionally, some reinsurance treaties give the ceding company the right to require the Company to place assets in trust for their benefit to support the ceding company's statutory reserve credits, in the event of a downgrade of the Company's credit ratings and or other statutory measure to specified levels, generally non-investment grade levels, or if minimum levels of financial condition are not maintained.
-As of December 31, 2022, neither the Company nor its subsidiaries have been required to post additional collateral or have had a reinsurance treaty recapture as a result of credit downgrade or defined statutory measure decline.
+As of December 31, 2022, neither the Company nor its subsidiaries have been required to post additional collateral or have had a reinsurance treaty recaptured as a result of credit downgrade or defined statutory measure decline.

 Certain reinsurance treaties require the reinsurer to place assets in trust to collateralize the reinsurer's obligation to the ceding company.
 Assets placed in trust continue to be owned by the Company, but their use is restricted based on the terms of the trust agreement.
 Securities with an amortized cost of \$3.7 billion and \$4.1 billion were held in trust for the benefit of the Company's subsidiaries to satisfy collateral requirements for reinsurance business at December 31, 2022 and 2021, respectively.
-Additionally, securities with an amortized cost of \$31.5 billion and \$28.7 billion as of December 31, 2022 and 2021, respectively.
 Additionally, securities with an amortized cost of \$31.5 billion and \$28.7 billion as of December 31, 2022 and 2021, respectively, were held in trust to satisfy collateral requirements under certain third-party reinsurance treaties.
 Under certain conditions, the Company may be obligated to move reinsurance from one subsidiary to another subsidiary, post additional collateral or make payments under a given reinsurance treaty.
 These conditions include change in control or ratings of the subsidiary, insolvency, nonperformance under a reinsurance treaty, or loss of license or other regulatory authorization of such subsidiary.
-If the Company was ever required to move reinsurance from one subsidiary, the risk to the Company on a consolidated basis under the reinsurance treaties would not change; however, additional collateral may need to be posted or additional capital may be required due to the change in jurisdiction of the subsidiary reinsuring the business, which could lead to a strain on liquidity.
+If the Company was ever required to move reinsurance from one subsidiary to another subsidiary, the risk to the Company on a consolidated basis under the reinsurance treaties would not change; however, additional collateral may need to be posted or additional capital may be required due to the change in jurisdiction of the subsidiary reinsuring the business, which could lead to a strain on liquidity.